 According to the Met official archives, the halo effect “is also enhanced by the translucency of the paint, which was so diluted that it actually saturated and stained the fibers of the canvas.”

 I’m interested only in expressing basic human emotions—tragedy, ecstasy, doom, and so on,” he declared.
 “And the fact that a lot of people break down and cry when confronted with my pictures shows that I can communicate those basic human emotions…If you…are moved only by their color relationships, then you miss the point.Mark Rothko

 Pablo Picasso | 1906-1906 | Oil on Canvas | Gallery 830

 Sometimes looking at artwork gives you a look into the past.
 For example, before I saw this painting, I had no idea who Gertrude Stein was.
 After reading up on her, I was fascinated by her history and life.
-She grew up between the United States and France and even when to John Hopkins Medical school.
-That sounds normal enough nowadays but this took place back at the end of the 19th century!
+She grew up between the United States and France and even when to Johns Hopkins Medical School.
+That sounds normal enough nowadays, but this took place in the late 1800s!

 13. Woman with a Parrot

 Gustave Courbet | 1866 | Oil on Canvas | Gallery 811

 If Gustave Courbet had been alive in the 1980s, he probably would have been part of the Detroit Pistons “Bad Boy” squad.
 How can you not like a guy who proclaims himself to be the, “proudest and most arrogant man in France.”
 I love this painting but definitely loved it more once I read that about the artist.
 Courbet was definitely out to bring shock and awe the French art world—and he succeeded.